 A brief history

+In the 13th century King Edward I granted a charter to Roger Mortimer of Wigmore Castle to establish a new town in the Manor of Cedewain, Newtown, as it quickly became known.
 For a while, in the middle of the fifteenth century, Newtown became a cultural centre for Wales.
 Dafydd Llwyd, who lived at Newtown Hall, held bardic contests lasting up to two months attracting thousands of people Newtown.
 At the time of the Civil War the occupant of Newtown Hall was Sir John Pryce, who first supported the Royalists and then changed sides to the Parliamentarians.
 Later, King Charles I arrived on his doorstep supported by an armed force.
 Fortunately, Sir John was by then once again a Royalist and the King stayed overnight at Newtown Hall.

 Perhaps the most famous, or infamous, of the Pryces was the fifth baronet, who lived in the early eighteenth century, again a Sir John Pryce.
 He married three times.
 The first two wives had died young.
 He had them both embalmed and then placed either side of his bed.
 When Sir John married yet again, the third Lady Pryce decreed that her predecessors be returned to the privacy of the tomb.